-General and administrative expenses for our Southern Plains segment increased by \$26.5 million in 2013, primarily due to the acquisition of Harrah's St. Louis facility on November 2, 2012, partially offset by Hollywood Casino Baton Rouge being contributed to GLPI on November 1, 2013.
+General and administrative expenses for our Southern Plains segment increased by \$22.4 million in 2013, primarily due to the acquisition of Harrah's St. Louis facility on November 2, 2012, partially offset by Hollywood Casino Baton Rouge being contributed to GLPI on November 1, 2013.

-General and administrative expenses for our Midwest segment increased by \$7.8 million in 2013, primarily due to the openings of Hollywood Casino Toledo on May 29, 2012 and Hollywood Casino

-Columbus on October 8, 2012, which had increased general and administrative expenses of \$3.4 million and \$12.8 million, respectively, for the year ended December 31, 2013, as compared to the corresponding period in the prior year.
-These increases were partially offset by an overall decrease in payroll and other costs at our other properties in our Midwest segment due to increased cost management efforts.
+General and administrative expenses for our East/Midwest segment increased by \$3.7 million in 2013, primarily due to the openings of Hollywood Casino Toledo on May 29, 2012 and Hollywood Casino Columbus on October 8, 2012, which had increased general and administrative expenses of \$3.4 million and \$12.8 million, respectively, for the year ended December 31, 2013, as compared to the corresponding period in the prior year.
+These increases were partially offset by an overall decrease in payroll and other costs at our other properties in our East/Midwest segment due to increased cost management efforts, as well as Hollywood Casino Perryville being contributed to GLPI on November 1, 2013.